Qualifications and Screening

 1. Review.
 Review the profile of a surgeon featured in our vision correction surgery experts directory.

 2. Compare.
-Compare the qualifications of a surgeon you find here with other eye doctors you are considering.
+Compare the qualifications of a surgeon you find here with those of other eye doctors you are considering.

 3. Choose.
 Choose your expert vision correction surgeon from our directory with confidence.

-When you meet with a surgeon listed in our expert LASIK and cataract and refractive surgeons directory, please let the doctor and his or her staff know you found them through Trusted LASIK Surgeons™.
+When you meet with a surgeon listed in our expert LASIK, cataract, and refractive surgeons directory, please let the doctor and his or her staff know you found them through Trusted LASIK Surgeons®.

-Download one of our free special reports including Cost of LASIK Consumer Checklist.
+Download one of our free special reports, including our Cost of LASIK Consumer Checklist.

-To find a vision correction expert surgeon for LASIK, refractive or cataract surgery who has qualified to be featured in our Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ directories, please visit:
+To find a vision correction expert surgeon for LASIK, refractive, or cataract surgery who has qualified to be featured in our Trusted LASIK Surgeons® and Trusted Cataract Surgeons® directories, please visit:

 Find a Cataract Surgeon™